Year-Round NH Team

 LYNNE, M.Ed. graduated from UMass, Amherst and Leslie College with degrees in Education and Creative Arts.
 Prior to founding Kroka, Lynne taught as a Special Education Teacher, Public School Classroom teacher and Waldorf Nursery Kindergarten teacher.
 Lynne also worked as a ski guide at Mahoosuc Guide Service.
 Lynne brings to Kroka a wealth of teaching and life experience combined with a deep understanding of child development and an unsurpassed compassion for all beings.
-Besides running Kroka and raising a family Lynne manages Kroka’s “Happy Hens” Chicken Farm.
+Besides running Kroka and raising a family Lynne manages Kroka’s growing farm.

 |Linda Fuerderer, Office Manager

-LINDA FUERDERER is our amazing Office Manager/Administrator and she always steps up to do many other tasks.
+LINDA is our amazing Office Manager/Administrator and she always steps up to do many other tasks.
 Until the sale in 2007, she worked along side her family in the family business, Jack’s True Value Hardware in Keene, New Hampshire.
 While working in the family business, she received a Bachelor’s Degree at Keene State College.
 Here she deepened her passion for archaeology.
 Linda has participated on many digs and regularly volunteers with the New Hampshire SCRAP program (State Conservation and Rescue Archaeology Program).
-She is a resident of Marlow and sits on the conservation commission as well as ARLAC (Ashuelot River Local Advisory Commission).
+She is a resident of Marlow and has sat on the Marlow Conservation Commission as well as ARLAC (Ashuelot River Local Advisory Commission).
 Currently she is the President of the New Hampshire Archeological Society.

 Year Round Ecuador Team

-Senior Lead Teacher THOMAS DAMMER (BS San Francisco, EC.) was born and raised on horseback at Palugo Farm.
+Senior Lead Teacher THOMAS (BS San Francisco, EC.) was born and raised on horseback at Palugo Farm.
 Through wrestling his brothers, roping horses, climbing trees, hunting, shooting bows, and racing wooden boats, he developed an understanding of community and a love for nature.
 He has an independent personality and a great talent for different sports; he is a passionate paddler, climber, biker, and an overall adventurer.
 He has done much traveling and has dedicated a great deal of his life to being outdoors, guiding, and working with young people in nature.
-The practice of permaculture encompasses much of his interests, with a focus on bio-construction.
-He, partner Marcea, and daughter Naya are live at Palugo in their hand built adobe house at Palugo Farm with their daughters Naya and Nina.
+The practice of permaculture encompasses much of his interests, with bio-construction as part of it.
+He and Marcea MacInnis enjoy living in their hand built wood and adobe house at Palugo Farm with their daughters Naya and Nina.
 Thomas has been teaching at Kroka since 2004.

 DAVICHO, a rambling rock climber, originates from Colombia, but has lived and raised his beautiful daughter, Violeta, in Ecuador for the last decade.
 At the age of twelve, he earned enough money selling hot dogs on the street to buy his first pair of climbing shoes.
 He has gone on to become a professional mountaineering guide as a member of the Asosacion de Guias de Alta Montaña of both Ecuador and Bolivia.
 In Ecuador, he works as a high-altitude mountaineering guide for Nahual Expediciones.
-First and formemost, he is the father of a beautiful daughter, Violetta, who is the light of his life.
+Around Kroka, Davicho can be found collecting poison ivy, while exploring new heights and terrain.
+Read more...

 LISL, M.Ed. was born and raised in a small village in the Austrian Alps in the family of a forest ranger and teacher.
 She climbed, backcountry skied, and hiked extensively.
 Lisl has been a teacher all of her adult life, having taught elementary as well as high school grades.
 After moving to the United States in 1985 she studied at the Rudolf Steiner College in California.
 For 13 years she taught at the Kimberton Waldorf School in Pennsylvania, where she carried the Movement and Outdoor Education Department.
 Lisl devoted seven years of her life as director of Kroka's semester programs, building Vermont and Ecuador semesters, and mentoring hundreds of young adults through life-changing experiences.
 We are grateful that she continues to serve Kroka as a guest teacher and mentor.
 Her son Stefan is an alumnus of VSP ’04 and has taught many programs at Kroka.

-LAUREL ISELIN first came to Kroka for her 8th grade class trip.
+LAUREL first came to Kroka for her 8th grade class trip.
 She has since participated in many advanced expeditions, including those in Canada and Ecuador.
 For her senior class project Laurel studied about traditional lodge building with Cree Natives in Canada and then guided Kroka students in the process of building our Cree lodge alongside Grandfather Ray Reitze.
 Laurel attended Waldorf School through grade twelve.
 She completed a year of study at Fosen Folk School in Norway and spent another year traveling by bicycle in South America.
 Laurel completed a foundation year in painting at Harlemville Free Columbia School in New York where she built yet another Cree lodge, and is now living in Acworth, NH.
 She is an incredible fiddle player who also enjoys circus arts and horses.
 Laurel is currently teaching a Wild Girls program.